Venice and I: Regular Visits to the Mystic Lagoon City

 My Personal Favorites from 50 Countries in 2019

-In summary, I made a list of my preferred works of 2019.
+In summary, I made a list of my preferred works from 2019.
 Following the Biennale’s concept, I sort them in alphabetical order according to countries – 50 altogether.

 However, I did not stick necessarily to the official country pavilion, but show you what I’ve liked from that specific country.
 Some were the official contributions, while others are just my personal favorite.
 And sometimes, it was simply impossible to pick only one artist from a country.
 However, I limited myself to two max so that this post doesn’t get out of hand.